 Coders may also reach out to insurance companies to resolve payment denials, depending on the reason for the refusal.
 In many cases, a missed modifier, and incorrect code, or a diagnosis that doesn’t match the treatment can trigger a systematic denial.

 Sometimes these are correct, and other times, it’s a mistake on the part of the coding team or the transmission system.
 Medical coders are equipped to assess the situation and appeal the coding, if necessary.

 Medical billing is inextricably connected to the insurance industry, and as medical billing increases, so will the traffic and communication with insurance companies.

 Within an insurance company, there will be both customer-facing positions and provider-facing positions, as well as all the internal work necessary to maintain a business.

 Customer-facing positions interface directly with patients.
 These are the individuals that help set up insurance plans, answer questions about benefits, and update patient information when it’s provided.
 They may also work with a patient to obtain referrals or authorization necessary for obtaining paid treatment.

-Insurance companies must also work with providers who wish to be enrolled, or to be considered “in network” for a given plan.
-This includes negotiating fee schedules, write offs, and reimbursement rates.
+Insurance companies must also work with healthcare providers who wish to be enrolled or to be considered “in-network” for a given plan.
+This includes negotiating fee schedules, write-offs, and reimbursement rates.

 Opportunities Are Varied

-No matter what your interest in the clerical side of the medical field is, chances are there’s a spot for you in the growing field.
-It’s easy to start by deciding whether you want to be on the customer service side or working primarily internally for an organization, and then further narrowing your interest by what stage of the process sounds appealing.
+No matter what your interest in the clerical side of the medical or healthcare field is, chances are there’s a spot for you in the growing field.
+It’s easy to start by deciding whether you want to be on the customer service side or working primarily internally for an organization, and then further narrow your interest by what stage of the process sounds appealing.